etn-ccis/blui-figma-plugins/variant-switcher/README.md

 To run the plugin locally, first clone this repo.
 After that, go to Figma, then Plugins > Development > New Plugin.
 In the dialog box, do the "Link existing plugin" - "Click to choose a manifest.json".
 Locate `manifest.json` from the repo you just cloned.

 Then in your local repo, cd to this `variant-switcher` folder, and `yarn && npx webpack`.
 Then the plugin should be happily running.

+To build in production mode, run `npx webpack --production`.
+See results in `/dist` folder.